urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/3-imports-and-aliases.md

 The key takeaways are:

 - Libraries can be imported with `/+`.
-- `%default-agent` is a library that provides default behaviours for Gall agent arms.
+- `default-agent` is a library that provides default behaviours for Gall agent arms.
-- `%dbug` is a library that lets you inspect the state and `bowl` of an agent from the dojo, with the `+dbug` generator.
+- `dbug` is a library that lets you inspect the state and `bowl` of an agent from the dojo, with the `+dbug` generator.
 - Convenient aliases for hoon expressions can be defined in a virtual arm with the [lustar](/docs/hoon/reference/rune/lus#-lustar) (`+*`) rune.
 - `this` is a conventional alias for the agent core itself.
-- `def` is a conventional alias for accessing arms in the `%default-agent` library.
+- `def` is a conventional alias for accessing arms in the `default-agent` library.
 - Extra cores can be composed into the subject of the agent core.
 The composition is done implicitly by the build system.
 Typically we'd include one